Why You Should Switch To Gel Nail Polish vs. Acrylic Nail Polish

 If you want to be able to switch between different manicure designs frequently or if you want to avoid damaging your natural nails as much, gel nails are your choice.

-Which is more damaging: gel or acrylic nails?
+Which is more damaging for your natural nails: gel nails or acrylics?

 Acrylics tend to be more damaging because they're hard and inflexible, which makes them more likely to catch on surfaces and chip or break.